 But what does putting milk in my coffee actually do?
 Well, this depends in part on the type of milk and how the coffee itself is prepared.
 On a basic level, the milk changes a watery brew into a thick brew.
 It adds creaminess, and it can add foam.

-It varies, though.
+Milk-based coffee comes on varieties, though.
 A latte, for instance, is around ⅓ espresso mixed with ⅔ milk.
 This combination is much weaker in taste and flavor (although much creamier) than a cappuccino, which has much less milk and a frothier finish!
+You can find more milk-based coffee drinks in our "Types of coffee" article.

 Don’t forget, though, that putting milk into coffee also affects the calorie count along with the flavor!
 A latte is considerably higher in calories than a shot of espresso or a pour-over coffee without any milk.